drbfraser/CRADLE-Relay-App/readme.md

       - Gradle JDK: `corretto 17`
       - If it's not one of the options, click on "Download JDK" and select the appropriate version
 1. Run the commands listed below to establish Git Pre-push hooks
+1. Run the commands listed below to add Java 17 to your PATH

 ### First-time running